HugoGresse/open-feedback/README.md

 -   Generate unique & public read url for an event
 -   List all sessions, search by tag, speakers, tracks
 -   User give feedback (not a rate) on any sessions anonymously (it use Firebase anonymous login)
--   Voting form are 100% customizable and can be translated any languages
+-   Voting form are 100% customizable and can be translated to any languages
 -   Display users feedback
 -   Full dashboard statistics & admin interface
 -   Comments moderation
 -   Admin editors management
+-   Organization: manage users, voting form and logos
 -   TODO: live votes reflected on all clients
--   TODO: organization

 ## You want to contribute ?